greg-js/arch-wiki-md-repo/wiki/_content/english/Ntop.md

 ### Group and user

-In order that the *-u* parameter is able to work properly and to secure your ntop setup a bit more, you should create an own group and user for it.
+In order for the *-u* parameter to work properly and to make your ntop setup a bit more secure, you should create your own group and user for it.

 ```
 # useradd -M -s /usr/bin/false ntop